Flannan Isles Lighthouse: Northern Lighthouse Board investigation

-On 29 December 1900, Robert Muirhead, a Northern Lighthouse Board (NLB) superintendent, arrived to conduct the official investigation into the incident.
+On 29 December 1900 Robert Muirhead, a Northern Lighthouse Board (NLB) superintendent, arrived to conduct the official investigation into the incident.
 Muirhead had originally recruited all three of the missing men and knew them personally.

-He examined the clothing left behind in the lighthouse and concluded that Ducat and Marshall had gone down to the western landing stage, and that McArthur (the 'Occasional') had left the lighthouse during heavy rain in his shirt sleeves.
+He examined the clothing left behind in the lighthouse and concluded that Ducat and Marshall had gone down to the western landing stage and that McArthur (the 'Occasional') had left the lighthouse during heavy rain in his shirt sleeves.
 He noted that whoever left the light last and unattended was in breach of NLB rules.
 He also noted that some of the damage to the west landing was "difficult to believe unless actually seen".

-Whether this explanation brought any comfort to the families of the lost keepers (Ducat left a wife and four children; McArthur, a wife and two children) is unknown.
-This development did, however, tarnish the lighthouse's reputation for many years after the incident.
+Ducat left a wife and four children; McArthur a wife and two children.
+The disappearances tarnished the lighthouse's reputation for many years after the incident.

 Speculation and conjecture

 No bodies were ever found, but there have been some mysterious sights resulting in "fascinated national speculation" in newspapers and periodicals of the era.
 Implausible stories ensued, such as that a sea serpent had carried the men away; that they had arranged for a ship to take them away and start new lives; that they had been abducted by foreign spies; or that they had met their fate through the malevolent presence of a boat filled with ghosts (the baleful influence of the "Phantom of the Seven Hunters" was widely suspected locally).
-More than ten years later, the events were still being commemorated and elaborated on.
-The 1912 ballad Flannan Isle by Wilfrid Wilson Gibson refers erroneously to an overturned chair and uneaten meal laid out on the table, indicating that the keepers had been suddenly disturbed.
+More than ten years later the events were still being commemorated and elaborated on.
+The 1912 ballad "Flannan Isle" by Wilfrid Wilson Gibson refers erroneously to an overturned chair and uneaten meal laid out on the table, indicating that the keepers had been suddenly disturbed.

 However, in a first-hand account made by Moore, the relief keeper, he stated that: "The kitchen utensils were all very clean, which is a sign that it must be after dinner some time they left."